birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-tidb.md

 ```

-### Implement the birdlarkprocessing flow
+### Implement the birdLarkprocessing flow

-We only need to write a birdlarkconfiguration file to read, process, and write data.
+We only need to write a birdLarkconfiguration file to read, process, and write data.

-The birdlarkconfiguration file consists of four parts, `Spark`, `Input`, `Filter` and `Output`.
+The birdLarkconfiguration file consists of four parts, `Spark`, `Input`, `Filter` and `Output`.
 The `Input` part is used to specify the input source of the data, the `Filter` part is used to define various data processing and aggregation, and the `Output` part is responsible for writing the processed data to the specified database or message queue.

 The whole processing flow is `Input` -> `Filter` -> `Output`, which constitutes the processing flow (Pipeline) of LarkMidTable.